 - Nutella buttercream

-- To assemble the cupcakes, carefully cut a small hole in the top of each one, reserving the lid.
-Fill with a teaspoon of Nutella and pop the lid back on top.
-Use a piping bag and large round tip to pipe the frosting on each cupcake.
+- Use a piping bag and large round tip to pipe the frosting on each cupcake.
 Top with a Ferrero Rocher.